-Dr. Jennifer Burgess, a family-medicine physician with Henry Ford Health System in Commerce Township, has some tips for dealing with the time change.
+Dr. Jennifer Burgess, a family-medicine physician with Henry Ford Health in Commerce Township, has some tips for dealing with the time change.

 It’s more than a ‘sleepy’ thing